Education and Schools in Zambia

 Though public schools in Zambia's large cities are better off than those in rural areas, education is still underfunded and under-resourced.
 Many expats find that these schools don't meet expected standards and opt for private or international schools instead.

 Private schools in Zambia

 Private schools operate independently of the Zambian government and have more flexibility in terms of their admissions procedures, curricula and language of instruction.
-Many of these schools began as part of Christian missionary efforts in Zambia and therefore operate according to specific religious denominations and are run by a particular church.
-There are also a number of Islamic schools in Zambia.
+Private schools often teach through a religious lens.

 The standard of education at the more affluent private schools generally exceeds that of public schools, and these schools, particularly those in Lusaka, offer better facilities and opportunities for students.
 However, they do not come cheap; fees can be high and therefore far out of the reach of many ordinary Zambians.